Data Science 7 min read

 Increasingly, no. Employers care about demonstrable skills and a portfolio of real work, not your degree subject.
 The most effective way to demonstrate competence is to complete a recognised qualification, build projects using real datasets, and show your work on GitHub or in interviews.

-A structured NCFE qualification, such as our NCFE Level 4 Diploma: Data Analyst HTQ, combines these elements and leads to a nationally recognised credential that unstructured self-study does not provide.
+A structured NCFE qualification, such as the NCFE Level 4 Diploma: Data Analyst HTQ, combines these elements and leads to a recognised credential that unstructured self-study does not provide.

 Frequently asked questions